thisdot/sveltekit-workshop/README.md

 # sveltekit-training

-Repository including all the source code and information for Corporate SvelteKit Trainings
+Repository including all the source code and information for the SvelteKit Workshop.

 #### StackBlitz collection: